 Cement producers' Scope 2 emissions from heat and power purchases are therefore also excluded.
-According to IEA modelling that underpins the benchmark paths, global Scope 1 emissions from cement production were 90% of combined global Scope 1 and 2 emissions in 2013.5 Therefore Scope 2 emissions are a relatively small share of the sector's overall direct and indirect contribution to climate change, although not entirely trivial.
+According to IEA modelling that underpins the benchmark paths, as well as company disclosures, Scope 1 emissions from cement production amount to around 90% of combined Scope 1 and 2 emissions.
+Therefore Scope 2 emissions are a relatively small share of the sector's overall direct and indirect contribution to climate change, although not entirely trivial.
 The main practical reason for omitting Scope 2 emissions is that companies in the sector generally do not disclose the intensity of their combined Scope 1 and 2 emissions.